-The Cittelly laboratory studies the mechanisms that allow breast cancer cells to metastasize to the brain, with long-term goal of identifying alternative treatment options for women with this -often terminal- diagnosis.
-Different from lung and bone metastases (which are common sites of breast cancer metastases), brain metastases develop in a unique organ comprised by a very specialized groups of cells that control brain function in a tightly regulated manner.
-We are interested in defining the mechanisms by which glial cells (reactive astrocytes and microglia) play pro and anti-metastatic roles during brain colonization, defining how hormones alter the neuro inflammatory milieu through metastatic colonization, and how the brain niche contributes to failure of standard of care for brain metastasis (i.e Radiation, targeted therapies).
+The Cittelly laboratory studies the mechanisms that allow breast cancer cells to metastasize to the brain, with long-term goal of identifying alternative treatment options for patients with this -often terminal- diagnosis.
+Brain metastases develop in a unique organ comprised by specialized groups of cells that control brain function in a tightly regulated manner.
+Intrinsic tumor genetics as well as specific signals within the brain niche contribute to the outgrowth of disseminated cancer cells.
+Our group uses in vitro and in vivo approaches to elucidate the role of glial cells (reactive astrocytes and microglia) and neurons to brain metastatic progression, defining how hormones alter the neuro inflammatory milieu through metastatic colonization, and how the brain niche contributes to failure of standard of care for brain metastasis (i.e Radiation, targeted therapies).

 Young women with breast cancer have increased risk of developing brain metastases independent on the primary tumor subtype.
-We have found evidence suggesting that ovarian hormones, particularly estradiol, promotes brain metastatic colonization and progression by acting on estrogen-responsive cells within the brain niche.
-We have identified at least two of these mechanisms (upregulation of BDNF and EGF in astrocytes, which in turn activate TRKB and EGFR in cancer cells), and continue to define the downstream mechanisms by which EGFR and TrkB activation promote migration and invasion of cancer cells.
-We are also defining whether targeting these pathways (which are FDA-approved and can cross the BBB) would be useful for preventing or treating brain metastases.
+We have shown that ovarian hormones, particularly estradiol, promotes brain metastatic colonization and progression by acting on estrogen-responsive cells within the brain niche.
+We have identified at least two of these mechanisms (upregulation of BDNF and EGF in astrocytes, which in turn activate TRKB and EGFR in cancer cells), leading to increased invasion and tumor-initiating ability.
+Current studies aim to: 1) Define whether FDA-approved drugs targeting TRK/EGFR can prevent or treat brain metastases; 2) Define the transcription factors and molecular mechanisms driving the adaptation of tumors cells to the brain niche in response to E2;

 In collaboration with breast oncologists and neurosurgeons at University of Colorado AMC, we have developed xenograft models derived from breast cancer brain metastases from all breast cancer subtypes.
 We have engineered a protocol for manipulation of gene expression in these PDXs, including expression of optical labels for in vivo tracking, which allow us to model spontaneous and experimental metastasis of these PDXs in vivo.
 We are combining these with our spontaneous and experimental metastasis models in transgenic mice, to mechanistically evaluate the interactions between cancer cells and specific cells within the brain microenvironment during metastatic progression.